David Morris (United States Army officer): Military career and background

-From 2014-2017, Morris served as Chairman of the Board of the Green Beret Foundation, a 501 (c) (3) non-profit organization that supports the US Army's Special Forces Regiment members and their families in a time of need.
-He currently serves on the Advisory Board of United Water Federal Systems and Adhesyis Medical, Inc.
+From 2014 to 2017, Morris served as chairman of the Board of the Green Beret Foundation, a 501 (c) (3) non-profit organization that supports the US Army's Special Forces Regiment members and their families in a time of need.
+He currently serves on the advisory board of United Water Federal Systems and Adhesyis Medical, Inc.

 A veteran of the global War on Terrorism, Morris mobilized for Operation Desert Storm for service with USSOCOM, Operation Enduring Freedom with SOCJFCOM, and Operation Iraqi Freedom, where he served as the Commander, Combined Joint Special Operations Task Force-Arabian Peninsula in Iraq.

 In addition to his degree from West Point, Morris holds a Master of Public Administration with a triple major from Golden Gate University, and is a graduate of the Army Command and General Staff College, and US Army War College.

 As a civilian, Morris had extensive service in the intelligence community, including assignments with the Central Intelligence Agency, the Intelligence Directorates of the U.S. Special Operations Command and the United States European Command (EUCOM).
 He was the senior civilian for the Joint Analysis Center, RAF Molesworth in Great Britain, and last served as a member of the Senior Intelligence Executive Service at the U.S. Joint Forces Command, where he was the Director of Intelligence Policy, Plans and Programs.

 Maj.
 Gen. Morris also worked in the private sector for a period of time where he was responsible for the research and development of planning and analytical methodologies and tools to support Special Operations, Intelligence and Counterterrorism.

 His most significant military awards and decorations include the Army Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit, Bronze Star, Defense Meritorious Service Medal, two Joint Service Commendation Medals, Army Commendation Medal, two Combat Infantryman Badges, Special Forces Tab, Ranger Tab, Master Parachutist Badge, Colombian Lancero (Ranger) Badge and parachutist badges of nine foreign nations.